NAL-i5K/I5KNAL_OGS/README.md

     - Example files for testing
 * function4gff/
     - Functions for dealing with gff3
-* gff3_to_fasta/
-    - Extract specific sequeces from genome sequences accroding to gff file.
 * inter_model/
     - QC functions for processing multiple features between models (inter-model) in GFF3 file.
 * intra_model/